What is ADHD Coaching?

 - Change perspective when "stuck" (i.e. learning new ways to work with procrastination, perfectionism, staying on task, or being more consistent.)

-- Become aware of their own learning styles, processing styles and learning preferences so they can enhance their ability to learn and comprehend information and situations.
+- Become aware of their own learning styles, processing modalities and learning preferences so they can enhance their ability to learn and comprehend information and situations.

 ADHD Coaching can be an important part of a comprehensive program for individuals with ADHD .
 The coaching process initiates and encourages taking ownership and self- responsibility.
 Coaching is individualized and action-focused, so the client is working to build productive habits and systems that lead to a fulfilling life.